Information cascade on networks and phase transitions: II. Network

 \section{II.
 Network}

-In this section, we first define how to create voter networks, according to \cite{Hisakado7}.
+In this section, we first define how to create voter networks according to \cite{Hisakado7}.
 In the next section, we define how voters decide on their opinions.
 The network means that the voter selects referred voters to decide their opinion.
+The voter corresponds to the node.
+When the voter joins the network, in the first step, the voter selects $r$ voters to refer the information.
+This relation corresponds to the edge.
+In the second step, the voter decides his/her opinion using the information.
+When the voter is an independent, he/she does not use this information.
 We consider the case wherein a voter selects $r$ voters based on popularity.
-The voters corresponded to the network node.
-This process is sequential as in the BA model \cite{BA}.
+This process is sequential, as in the BA model \cite{BA}.
 When voter $i$ joins at time $t=i$, site $i$ selects $r$ voters for connections, as shown in Fig.\ref{BA}.
-Popularity is defined as $l_i$ of voter $i$. $l_i$ is the sum of the weights of the links that voter $i$ connects.
-Weight 1 can be defined as the number of voters that voter $i$ selects.
-In other words, we set the weight to 1 for in-degrees.
-In Fig.\ref{BA}, we show that the incoming arrows corresponds to the seed popularity that all voters have when they join.
-The seed popularity is $r$, the number of in-degrees.
-The weight $\omega$, $\omega\geq-1$ is given as the number of voters in which voter $i$ is selected.
-In other words, we set the weight $\omega$ as the out degree.
-In Fig.\ref{BA}, we show as the outgoing arrows.
-The popularity depends on the number of incoming and outgoing arrows.
-We set different weights for each arrow.
-We can extend the case of a negative $\omega$.
-In this case, a negative feedback can be observed.
-Note that if $l_i<0$, we set $l_i=0$ when $\omega<0$, in the case where $-r/\omega$ is indivisible.
-Popularity decreased as the number of incoming links of the voter increased.
-After the $t$-th voter joins, the total number of $l_j$ after the $t$-th voter joins is $\sum_j l_j=(\omega+1)r(t-r+1)$, where $t\geq r$. $l_i$ corresponds to the popularity of voter $i$.
-Using the parameter $\omega$, we can represent several networks using the same process.
+We show that the incoming arrows correspond to the seed popularity that all voters have when they join.
+Seed popularity is $r$, the number of in-degrees.